51 Pegasi b: Claims of direct detection of visible light

-A 2015 study alleged the detection of 51 Pegasi b in the visible light spectrum using the High Accuracy Radial velocity Planet Searcher (HARPS) instrument at the European Southern Observatory's La Silla Observatory in Chile.
+A 2015 study alleged the detection of 51 Pegasi b in the visible light spectrum using the High Accuracy Radial Velocity Planet Searcher (HARPS) instrument at the European Southern Observatory's La Silla Observatory in Chile.
 This detection, if confirmed, would allow the inference of a true mass of 0.46 Jupiter masses.
 The findings also could suggest a high albedo for the planet, hence a large radius up to 1.9±0.3 Jupiter radii, which could suggest 51 Pegasi b is an inflated hot Jupiter.
-The optical detection could not be replicated in 2020, implying the planet has an albedo below 0.15.
+The optical detection could not be replicated in 2021, implying the planet has an albedo below 0.15.
 Measurements in 2021 have marginally detected a polarized reflected light signal, which, while they cannot place limits on the albedo without assumptions made about the scattering mechanisms, could suggest a high albedo.

-More recent studies found no evidence of reflected light, ruling out the previous radii and albedo estimates from previous studies.
+A 2022 study found no evidence of reflected light, ruling out the previous radii and albedo estimates from previous studies.
 Instead, 51 Pegasi b is likely a low-albedo planet with a radius around 1.2±0.1 Jupiter radius.